 I write this not only as a student journalist and an advocate for a free press, but also as a member of the Sewanee community who has heard deep concerns from faculty members and staff.
 Faculty members are still wondering about why there was not a freeze on administrative positions, and more importantly, why there is still no plan to fill more open, tenured positions in suffering departments.
 The replacement of tenured professors with visiting ones is an easy decision to hide from students, but department chairs and tenured staff are now overloaded and damage to the institution’s academic program could be long term.
 Currently, most faculty believe the administration plans to never fill many open, tenured positions.
 In a presentation to the Board of Regents on June 14, Professor of International Affairs and Chair of the Politics department Amy Patterson and Associate Professor and Chair of the Biology Department Elise Kikis said the administration’s explanation that the continuing partial freeze is necessary for their new strategic plan “has undermined trust in the strategic planning process.”

 As a student journalist for my entire time on the Mountain, I have had first-hand experiences with administrative resistance.
 My investigation into the labor conditions of Sewanee’s student post office in the fall of 2020 was one of the most indicative experiences of why Sewanee’s lack of transparency can impact everyone’s emotional and professional health.
 When I contacted staff members at the SPO, they told me that they needed to get approval from higher level administrators before speaking to me.
 I had an emotional phone interview with one full-time SPO employee, who said they were so fed up that they did not care about repercussions.
-I then contacted others, including SPO manager Johnny Hughes and Treasurer Doug Williams, Hughes’ boss.
+I then contacted their supervisors.
 The employee who had granted me an interview soon contacted me; they apologetically told me that they feared they would be fired if The Purple printed anything they said in our interview.
-They noted being especially scared of Williams, a theme echoing concerns expressed in a New York Times write-up on Sewanee’s Socially Conscious club a few years ago.
+They noted being especially scared of retaliation, a theme echoing concerns expressed in a New York Times write-up on Sewanee’s Socially Conscious club a few years ago.

-An awareness of retaliation is embedded within Sewanee’s lower-level staff.
+That fear is common within Sewanee’s lower-level staff as well as some students.
 People did not want to go on the record about the evictions over the summer, and it’s rumored among staff members that the person who spoke about her struggles with her hourly wage in McClurg faced sanctions as well.

 We also face challenges in getting information from any higher-level administrators, who typically require our questions for interviews to be emailed ahead of time or, what’s more problematic, only respond to us via email.
 I recognize that there are often understandable reasons for this, but almost every time I have emailed someone questions beforehand they backed out of the interview or referred me to someone else.
 Emailing questions can also compromise the candor and authenticity of responses.
 I also do not email questions beforehand when interviewing professors, students, or lower-level staff members, therefore they never get the advantage of planning out responses.